aman7824/House-Price-Pridiction-/README.md

-# House Price Prediction🏠
+# Flat Price Prediction🏠

-This repository contains a machine learning project focused on predicting house prices based on various features.
+This repository contains a machine learning project focused on predicting Flat prices based on various features.
 The model was developed using Python and libraries such as pandas, scikit-learn, and matplotlib in a Jupyter Notebook.

 ## Project Overview

-In this project, we aim to predict house prices using a dataset with multiple features related to the properties.
+In this project, we aim to predict Flat prices using a dataset with multiple features related to the properties.
 The project demonstrates the end-to-end process of building a regression model, from data exploration to model evaluation.

 ### Key Steps: